Economic Linear Quadratic MPC With Non-Unique Optimal Solutions: Preliminary Results

 with stage cost matrices

 The CGDARE has solution

 The rDARE has a stabilizing solution

 One can verify that $P$ solves the rDARE, though it is not the stabilizing solution.
 Finally, one can also check that $P_\mathrm{s}$ does not solve the CGDARE.
-Nore that for this example we have
+Note that for this example we have

 i.e., the closed-loop behavior is not unique, as different optimal control inputs yield different state trajectories. \end{Example}